craigzearfoss/developer-notes/README.md

 # developer-notes
-Note and links to references for development work.
+Notes and links to references for development work.